 It's always a good idea to think about how much time you want to spend on any task before starting it.
 I'm sure the following has also happened to you before: if you only half an hour to do a task that usually takes an hour, you still manage to do it.

-Tip: are you a freelancer?
-There are loads of stress factors you could do without.
-I show you how to avoid typical freelancer mistakes this article.
+Tip: You work as a freelancer?
+Then there are a number of stress factors that do not have to be.
+I'll tell you how to avoid typical freelancer mistakes in this post.

 It's important to set the right priorities here.
 You need to clearly limit precisely those tasks that stop our productivity.
 Or those that aren't really important.

-This also includes learning more about how you're actually spending your time.
-The subject of time tracking is something many people are fundamentally opposed to.
-You can use Tools, but sometimes a simple tally sheet is enough.
+It also involves learning more about what you actually spend your time on.
+Time tracking is also something that some people fight tooth and nail against.
+There are tools for this, but sometimes a simple tally sheet is enough.

 With time tracking, you can quickly and clearly find out which black holes your productivity is disappearing into.
 We're surrounded by distractions.
 Many digital devices and services deliberately use the same tricks as casinos.
 In the blink of an eye we're checking out emails or "just quickly" having a look on Twitter.
 We're often not even aware of this behavior.